-All of our swimmers will know that before every lesson we like to do a “warm up” with some stretching.
+All of our swimmers will know that before every lesson we like to do a “warm-up” with some stretching.
 Swimming, like any other form of exercise, can result in injury and being prepared for the workout that your body is going to go through is important.
 It’s even more important for swimming because of the great range of muscles you will be using when you’re in the water.
-Unprepared muscles don’t perform as well as muscles which have been warmed up ahead of exercising.
-Here’s our top reasons why you should stretch before swimming.
+Unprepared muscles don’t perform as well as muscles that have been warmed up ahead of exercising.
+Here are our top reasons why you should stretch before swimming.

 It Increases Flexibility

 When you start your lesson or swim session with some stretching exercises you increase your flexibility.
 This means that the range of motions that you can do with ease will improve and this will make your swimming more efficient.
 When you don’t stretch beforehand your muscles and joints remain stiff and that lessens your ability to use them to their full potential.

 Stretching warms up your muscles and keeps them healthy, strong and flexible.
 This makes your body more resistant to injury because you can move more flexibly and your muscles can extend all the way more easily.
 That makes them less likely to get damaged from a sudden stretch or an exertion during swimming or any other exercise.
 Also, the initial warming up gets blood to your muscles and joints preparing them for exercise and making sure they have the resources you need to carry out the movements we’re going to ask you to do during your lesson.

 Our lives are often spent sitting down or generally having a bad posture.
 This often leads to bad back or discomfort.
 Stretching is a great way to generally improve that.
 It strengthens your muscles and encourages proper body alignment.
 This is an important aspect of stretching especially for children as it teaches them healthy habits.